MIFIDPRU 8 Disclosure

 One of the strategies adopted by the Firm to manage the risk of breach of the Firm’s own funds requirement is to maintain a healthy own funds surplus above the own funds requirement.
 In the event that own funds drops to an amount equal to 110% of the Firm’s own funds threshold requirement, the Firm will immediately notify the Members, as well as the Regulator.
 The Members will consider the necessary steps required to be taken in order to increase the own funds surplus; this may include injecting more own funds into the Firm.

-The below table illustrates the various components of DPI’s own funds requirement:
+The below table illustrates the various components of DPI’s own funds requirement for the current calendar year to December 2025:

-*FOR applicable for the calendar year Jan-Dec22 is based on audited annual financial statements for the year ended 31 March 2022
+*FOR applicable for the calendar year Jan-Dec25 is based on audited annual financial statements for the year ended 31 March 2025

 Under MIFIDPRU 7, DPI is also required to comply with Overall Financial Adequacy Rule (“OFAR”).
 This is an obligation on DPI to hold own funds and liquid assets which are adequate, both as to their amount and quality at all times, to ensure that: